House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Wax the Floors

+You can purchase wax made specifically for vinyl floors.
+Be sure to follow directions for your floor in particular since various vinyl floors may need to be waxed differently.
 Be sure that you pay extra attention to the damaged areas.
-Fill in the whole scratch with wax, though be careful to remove any excess wax from the floor around the scratch.
+Fill in the whole scratch with wax, but be careful to remove any excess wax from the floor around the scratch.
 You want just enough wax.

 When you’re done waxing the floors, take a microfiber cloth and rub it over the area with the scratch to ensure that it has a smooth finish.
 Determine whether or not you’re happy with the repair job.
-While the wax will help fill in even the bigger scratches, it doesn’t always work on extremely big gouges.
+While the wax will help fill in the bigger scratches, it doesn’t always work on extremely big gouges.

 You’ll want to buff out the rest of the floor as well, if necessary.
 It depends on the overall quality of the floor, as well as the type.
 Some vinyl floors need to be buffed out, while others do not.

-Find a flooring specialist in your area, and get free, no-commitment estimates for your project.
+Find a flooring specialist in your area, and get free, no-commitment estimates for your project.Consult a flooring expert

-However, if it hasn’t worked after the second or even third try, then try leaving the cleaner for about six hours.
-You want to avoid any friction in the area at this time, as it will remove the cleaner from inside the scratch.
-In most cases, it is best to do this overnight, though do be sure to protect the area from any pets.
+However, if it hasn’t worked after the second or even third try, try leaving the cleaner for about 6 hours.
+You want to avoid any friction in the area now since it will remove the cleaner from inside the scratch.
+In most cases, it is best to do this overnight, but be sure to protect the area from your pets.
+Hopefully, this final step will help the scratch fill in all the way and appear not quite as gouged.

 4. Replace The Floor

-To do this, you’ll need to remove the molding or baseplate that is on the walk.
-Then, simply lift up the planks and remove them until you reach the damaged plank.
-Remove the damaged plank, and then replace it with a new plank of extra length.
+To do this, you’ll need to remove the molding or baseplate on the walk.
+Then, lift up the planks and remove them until you reach the damaged plank.
+Remove the damaged plank, and replace it with a new one.
+Next, put the other planks back until you reach the wall, and then replace the baseboards.

-Typically, cleaning and applying wax to damaged vinyl floors helps to repair and cover up the damaged areas.
-Generally, this is all that you’ll need to do to repair the floor.
-In some cases, you may need to utilize a PU cleaner for extra-tough scratches and gouges.
+Typically, cleaning and applying wax to damaged vinyl floors helps repair and cover the damaged areas.
+Sometimes, you may need to utilize a PU cleaner for extra-tough scratches and gouges.
+With some deep scratches, wax is ineffective.
+Luckily, you can replace the damaged piece pretty easily.

-Sometimes you just aren’t going to be able to repair the damaged piece of flooring.
-Luckily, you can typically replace the singular damaged piece pretty easily.
-If you have floating floors, it is easy enough for you to do on your own without much of a problem but if you don’t, you’ll have to peel the damaged piece of flooring up, which can be much more difficult.
+If you have floating floors, it is simple enough for you to do on your own without much of a problem, but if you don’t, you’ll have to peel the damaged flooring up, which can be much more difficult.
+We hope this article helped you fix those unsightly gouges in your vinyl flooring.

 Featured Image Credit:Dmitry Kalinovsky, Shutterstock